estellepicq/MeanAuthBase/README.md

 ## Usage

 **Development**
-* In local directorty, run `node app.js`.
+* In local directory, run `node app.js`.
 It will launch server on port 3000.
 * Go to front-src directory: `cd front-src`
 * Run `ng serve`
 * Navigate to `http://localhost:4200/`